Brian Wilson

-Brian Douglas Wilson (June 20, 1942 – June 11, 2025) was an American musician, singer, songwriter and record producer who co-founded the Beach Boys and received widespread recognition as one of the most innovative and significant figures in the history of popular music.
-His work was distinguished for its high production values, complex harmonies and orchestrations, vocal layering, and introspective or ingenuous themes.
-He was also known for his versatile head voice and falsetto.
+Brian Douglas Wilson (June 20, 1942 – June 11, 2025) was an American musician, singer, songwriter and record producer who co-founded the Beach Boys.
+Widely regarded as one of the most innovative and significant figures in the history of popular music, his work was distinguished for its high production values and complex harmonies, orchestrations, and vocal arrangements.
+His lyrics were often ingenuous or introspective; vocally, he was known for his versatile head voice and falsetto.

 Wilson's formative influences included George Gershwin, the Four Freshmen, Phil Spector, and Burt Bacharach.
 In 1961, he began his professional career as a member of the Beach Boys, serving as the band's songwriter, producer, co-lead vocalist, bassist, keyboardist, and de facto leader.
 After signing with Capitol Records in 1962, he became the first pop musician credited for writing, arranging, producing, and performing his own material.
-He also produced acts such as the Honeys and American Spring.
-By the mid-1960s he had written or co-written more than two dozen U.S. Top 40 hits, including the number-ones "Surf City" (1963), "I Get Around" (1964), "Help Me, Rhonda" (1965), and "Good Vibrations" (1966).
+He also produced or co-wrote songs for acts such as the Honeys, Jan & Dean, and Glen Campbell.
+By the mid-1960s, he had written or co-written more than two dozen U.S. Top 40 hits, including the number-ones "Surf City" (1963), "I Get Around" (1964), "Help Me, Rhonda" (1965), and "Good Vibrations" (1966).
 He is considered the first rock producer to apply the studio as an instrument and one of the first music producer auteurs.